istjohn 9 months ago

 I'm surprised - I'd have expected the facility's locks to be guaranteed to be unacceptable so as to minimize the insurance company's payouts.
 Insurance agencies already do worse on a daily basis, this level of consumer-hostile bullshit would barely even register.

-• icehawk 11 hours ago
+• icehawk 9 months ago

 If they are deemed unacceptable, I now get to make the argument of negligence on the part of the storage facility, as they are the ones who sold it to me and I can reasonably assume that since they suggested it, and the insurance policy, that it is fit for purpose.
 I might then be able to make the case of fraud.